Towards a Framework for Social Mechanics: Conclusions

 \section{Conclusions}

 In this work we have explored the idea behind social physics that analogies between some social and physical systems may occur under certain circumstances.
 While an analogy can take place as mathematical formulations coincide, this work studies further comparisons.
 Thus, physical concepts are employed to describe social change, taking advantage of the well established heuristics behind physics.
-That is to say a more genuine social physics framework than just a coincidence in mathematical tools.
+That is to say, the goal is not merely to reuse mathematical tools from physics, but to investigate whether mechanical structures can provide effective descriptions of certain forms of social change.

+However, before we finish this exposition, a warning is necessary: as with other frameworks exploiting analogies, the connections made through social mechanics should be treated as effectively describing social phenomena, as opposed to fundamental explanations.
+Any statement on the fundamental nature and mechanisms of an attempted ``true'' description of human behaviour must be rigorously tested against robust data, with great skepticism.
+People are not machines.

 For the sake of systematicity, the investigation commenced with the a proposal to connect fundamental concepts in physics with notions regarding social change.
 Specifically, we explored the concepts of particle, position, space, motion, inertia, mass, momentum, force, interaction and equilibrium.
 They key idea is to represent stances on a social question as positions in a configuration space.